elementor/elementor/readme.txt

 * New! - Divider widget - Set alignment per device
 * New! - Icon List Widget - Set alignment per device
 * Tweak! - Elementor Library connection status indicator added in System Info
-* Tweak! - Column width option for mobile portrait is deprecated, now use with Mobile Width option instead
 * Tweak! - Default content-width is now set by css and not by the panel
 * Tweak! - Added shortcode and oEmbed support for Tabs / Accordion / Toggle / Text Editor widgets
 * Tweak! - Removed Default font size in custom option